viktoriachernykh/plastic-free-client/README.md

-## App for people who want to use less plastic :whale:
+## P-FREE - app for people who want to use less plastic :whale:

 - Only plastic-free products will be promoted with this app, making plastic-free lifestyle available for everyone
 - All users can search for product and see map with locations + list of online stores